Welcome to my website!

 I later worked on staff at both Marvel and DC Comics for nearly a decade, in positions ranging from editorial through production and business.
 Yes, I worked with Stan Lee.
 Nice fellow.

 You’re probably interested in the fan stuff.
-I will get around to posting a complete list of the comic book stories I wrote for DC Comics, and my coloring credits for Marvel Comics.
-Maybe even a list of the comics in which my letters were published, too.
+I may get around to posting a complete list of the comic book stories I wrote for DC Comics and my coloring credits for Marvel Comics.
+Marie Severin taught me all I know about coloring, which isn’t much, but I did my best.
+I may even list the DC Comics in which my letters were published.
 From time to time, I’ll probably post some personal nostalgia items, too.

 Right now, I’m very busy writing novels.
 Old school comics fans should get a kick out of the Temporary Superheroine series.
 It’s all about the goofiness of that wonderful comic book universe of the past—but in today’s world.
 Think about that for a bit.
 Yeah.
 Crazy fun stuff.